userbiltcreative/Adobe-andtoid-get-started/user-auth-ui/guide/user-auth.markdown

 ## Allowing the user to log in
 For this example, user login involves the following flow in the Main Activity.

-1. The `AdobeUXAuthManager` is initialized with the Client ID and Secret. _**Note:** this must be done before auth operations such as login and logout._
+1. The `AdobeUXAuthManager` is initialized. _**Note:** this must be done before auth operations such as login and logout._
-2. The `AdobeAuthSessionHelper` retrieves the user's current auth status with a callback.
+1. The `AdobeAuthSessionHelper` retrieves the user's current auth status and supplies it in a callback.
-3. If the user is not logged in, they will see the Adobe ID login screen.
+1. If the user is not logged in, they will see the Adobe ID login screen.
-4. If the user is logged in (or if they logged in during the previous step), they will see the Main Activity layout.
-5. Your app continues from there.
+1. You launch the Adobe ID login screen by calling `AdobeUXAuthManager.login()` and passing in an `AdobeAuthSessionLauncher`

-These steps are numbered **#1-5** in the code comments below:
+These steps are numbered **#1-4** in the code comments below:

 ```language-java
 public class MainActivity extends AppCompatActivity {